 I think so-- I think, because when I decided to study photography, it was like a real revelation because I’ve alway been someone who’s a little bit good at everything but never really good at just one thing.
 So when I found photography it really opened me up and I was just much happier having it and using it as a tool to kind of present myself or like my ideas or way I see the world.

 And I think I was really lucky in my education in photography.
-Like, it wasn’t necessarily like a really prestigious school but it was almost like a hidden gem in the middle of all this, like, suburbia.
+It wasn’t necessarily a really prestigious school but it was almost like a hidden gem in the middle of all this, like, suburbia.
 And not many people knew about it and my lecturer was very much kind of supportive of sensibility and he didn’t really care if you like only submit like one picture as long as it had something to it.
-He really like kind of carved in to us the idea of creating your own unique style and like not-- if you look at other people for inspiration that’s good but then don’t copy them, you know?
+He really kind of carved in to us the idea of creating your own unique style and like not-- if you look at other people for inspiration that’s good but then don’t copy them, you know?
 Take from it what you like and make it your own.

 So, I feel like that’s always been on my mind and I try and take photos of things that I don’t feel that-- I don’t know, it’s not possible to take photos of things that have never been taken before but like, if I hold my camera up to something and I think, “oh no, that’s not--” you know, I feel like I’ve already seen that before…

-But then sometimes it’s nice enough to just take that anyway... but I always have that idea in the back of my mind-- actually one of the themes for one of the Terra Firmas, for Issue 2 was the concept of originality and so, like, in this day and age it’s very difficult to be original but always having that idea in the back of your mind would help elevate that perhaps.
+But then sometimes it’s nice enough to just take that anyway... but I always have that idea in the back of my mind-- actually one of the themes for one of the Terra Firmas, for Issue 2 was the concept of originality and so, in this day and age it’s very difficult to be original but always having that idea in the back of your mind would help elevate that perhaps.
 Yeah, it’s nice that you say I have a bit of a style!

 Lorenzo: Well, there’s so much photography now, of food or whatever that when you do see someone who’s doing something interesting you do stop and say, “Hey, that’s someone who knows how to frame a shot” as opposed to just polished photos that may look nice because the tools allow them to make them so but they aren’t interesting...